hmxmilohax/Guitar-Hero-II-Deluxe-360/README.md

 This will size your images accordingly (supports arbitrary resolutions), and convert them to the proper format for gh2 to read.
 ARK files will be generated for a list of your custom highways in game to choose from at will using the overshell (select select on most all menues)

-The highway "rosewood" is marked as the default in game.
+The highway "_black_highway" is marked as the default in game.
 If you delete this highway from the custom highways folder, you must select your new highway in game or you will experience a crash.

 After running "_highways.bat" you will need to run "_gh2.bat" again to build your new ARK.